 Able to manage all aspects of the directory to support directory managers and users.

-Evaluations
+Assessment of the technologies to implement the EGI Marketplace demonstrator

-There are a variety of possible options for tools to use for this activity, so several were selected for closer examination.
+There is a variety of possible options for tools to use for this activity, so several were selected for closer examination.

+A first analysis has been performed to identify the most promising solutions that can be used by third parties.
+These has been assessed against the following requirements:

+adequacy of the solution against requirements;